Ionizing radiation exposure

-And you must have had contact with ionizing radiation in one of these ways while serving in the military.
-You:
+And you must have had contact with ionizing radiation in one of these ways while serving in the military:

-- Were part of atmospheric nuclear weapons testing, or
+- You were part of atmospheric nuclear weapons testing, or

-- Served in the postwar occupation of Hiroshima or Nagasaki, or
+- You served in the postwar occupation of Hiroshima or Nagasaki, or

-- Were a prisoner of war (POW) in Japan, or
+- You were a prisoner of war (POW) in Japan, or

-- Did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
+- You did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (For more details, check 42 U.S.C.
 7384L(14))

-You may also qualify for disability benefits if you served in at least one of the below locations and capacities.
-You were:
+You may also qualify for disability benefits if you served in at least one of these locations and capacities:

-- Part of underground nuclear weapons testing at Amchitka Island, Alaska, or
+- You were part of underground nuclear weapons testing at Amchitka Island, Alaska, or

-- Assigned to a gaseous diffusion plant at Paducah, Kentucky, or
+- You were assigned to a gaseous diffusion plant at Paducah, Kentucky, or

-- Assigned to a gaseous diffusion plant at Portsmouth, Ohio, or
+- You were assigned to a gaseous diffusion plant at Portsmouth, Ohio, or

-- Assigned to a gaseous diffusion plant at Area K-25 at Oak Ridge, Tennessee
+- You were assigned to a gaseous diffusion plant at Area K-25 at Oak Ridge, Tennessee

 - Medical records showing that you’ve been diagnosed with one of the illnesses on our list of those believed to be caused by radiation—or that your doctor states may be caused by radiation exposure, and

 - Service records showing that you were part of one of the radiation risk activities listed on this page